BardicDefense/purple-hack/testtexoutput.md

   stance (this does not count as your stance pick for the round).
 You are not locked in melee combat unless in melee with at least three opponents.
-To gain these benefits, you must be able to move freely, not wearing medium or heavy armor, and cannot be encumbered.
+To gain these benefits, you must be able to move freely, not wearing medium or heavy armour, and cannot be encumbered.

 ### Mage feats